CentrePort Wellington: Economic significance of the port

 An economic assessment of the impact of the port on the economy of central New Zealand conducted for the 2015 year reported a total of direct and indirect economic impact of $2.5 billion of GDP.
-The regions assessed for this study included Marlborough, Nelson and Tasman in the South Island, and Taranaki, Hawke’s Bay, Manawatu-Whanganui and the Wellington Region in the North Island.
+The regions assessed for this study included Marlborough, Nelson and Tasman in the South Island, and Taranaki, Hawke's Bay, Manawatu-Whanganui and the Wellington Region in the North Island.
 The study found that the impact of the port supported over 9,000 direct full-time-equivalent positions across multiple sectors of the economy.

 The Cook Strait ferries transport 4–5 million tonnes of cargo across Cook Strait each year, with an estimated value of $15–20 billion, representing around 30–40% of the total value of New Zealand's exports.
 There are over 1 million passenger journeys each year, and around a third of those are international tourists.

 Cruise ship expenditure in Wellington increased from $35 million in 2016 to $53 million in the year to June 2020.
 This figure includes spending by both the vessel (on fuel, produce, fees) and visitors.
 The 2020 figure was lower than the previous year, because New Zealand shut its borders in March 2020 due to the COVID-19 pandemic.

 2013 and 2016 earthquake damage and recovery

-A big part of CentrePort's land is an area reclaimed between 1965–1975 for construction of the container terminal and Thorndon Wharf.
+A big part of CentrePort's land is an area reclaimed between 1965 and 1975 for construction of the container terminal and Thorndon Wharf.
 In addition, earlier reclamation covered the remains of older wharves and a sea wall.
 Reclaimed areas were filled in with gravelly soil or dredged sand, then the surface was compacted and covered with asphalt.

 The 2013 Seddon earthquake caused some damage at the port.
 An access road and a sea wall at the south end of the container area collapsed into the harbour, taking a container with them.
 Statistics House and BNZ Harbour Quays suffered minor damage including burst pipes and falling ceiling panels.

 Due to the soft and mostly uncompacted nature of the land, the Kaikōura earthquake in November 2016 caused extensive damage to CentrePort's buildings and facilities.
 The earthquake caused widespread liquefaction at the container terminal, with sand and gravel appearing on the surface.
 Some of the filled-in area moved up to a metre sideways.
 Some areas settled or slumped, and cracks and buckling appeared in the asphalt.
 The lateral movement of the fill pushed the piles of Thorndon Wharf towards the sea, causing the wharf to tilt.
 King's Wharf was also pushed sideways.
 Over a dozen CentrePort buildings had to be demolished, including Shed 35, Shed 37, the Dimond building, the MSC building and the former NZ Rugby Union building.
 Shed 35 was a heritage-listed brick building built in 1915.
 In 2012, CentrePort had announced plans to turn it into a market and pub, but earthquake damage made this infeasible.